-Our first generation variants are highly promising, but require further tuning to improve their characteristics.
-Thus we employ protein engineering and directed evolution to tune the activity of Hsp104 and other chaperones in order to develop protein remodeling factors with desired properties.
-We predict that just as numerous other proteins have evolved from generalists to specialists over many years of evolution, we can evolve Hsp104 from a generalist to a specialized molecular machine.
+These first-generation variants are highly promising, but require further tuning to improve their characteristics.
+Thus we employ protein engineering and directed evolution to tune the activity of Hsp104 and other chaperones in order to develop protein-remodeling factors with desired properties.
+We predict that just as numerous proteins have evolved from generalists to specialists over many years of evolution, we can evolve Hsp104 from a generalist to a specialized molecular machine.
 We are also interested in testing the variants in various model systems including C. elegans, Drosophila, and motor neurons derived from reprogrammed patient fibroblasts.
-Protein misfolding is implicated in numerous other diseases.
-Thus we are interested in developing yeast models for these disorders and developing Hsp104 variants to counter the misfolding of these substrates.
-Finally, we are interested in using pure protein biochemistry and structural biology to better understand Hsp104 structure and mechanism.
-Amyloid is incredibly stable, thus we seek to understand how Hsp104 disassembles amyloid.
+Finally, we also employ pure protein biochemistry and structural biology to better understand the structure and mechanism of protein-remodeling factors.
+Amyloid is incredibly stable, thus we seek to understand how these molecular machines disassemble amyloid.